material-motion/material-motion/concepts/runtimes.md

 ## Overview

 The purpose of a Runtime is to **coordinate** the expression of Plans in an application.
-Coordination is possible because of a combination of the [Plan/Fulfillment](patterns/plan-fulfillment.md) + [Coordinator/Plan](patterns/coordinator-plan.md) Patterns.
+Coordination is possible because of the [Plan/Fulfillment](patterns/plan-fulfillment.md) and [Coordinator/Plan](patterns/coordinator-plan.md) patterns.

 For the purposes of this runtime we will use a metaphor oriented around theater terminology.